-ALGIERS, Algeria – An Italian tourist has been abducted by suspected Islamic militants in Algeria's remote southern desert, state media reported Friday.
+ALGIERS, Algeria – An Italian tourist has been abducted by suspected Islamic militants in the North African country's remote southern desert, the country's official news agency said Friday.

 There was no immediate claim of responsibility.
-Al-Qaida in the Islamic Maghreb, or AQIM, is active in the area and has often abducted foreign tourists.
+Al Qaeda in the Islamic Maghreb, or AQIM, is active in the area and has often abducted foreign tourists.

-AQIM gunmen abducted two Frenchmen from a restaurant in Niger's capital last month, and the men were found dead less than 24 hours later.
+Members of the group stormed a heavily guarded residential compound in northern Niger late last year, seizing five French hostages and two others.
+AQIM gunmen also abducted two Frenchmen from a restaurant in Niger's capital last month, and the men were found dead less than 24 hours later.